 Tree for All Initiatives for a Climate Resilient and Healthy Watershed

-The bold new vision of Tree for All partners is founded on 20 years of conservation-scale restoration throughout the watershed.
-During that time, land and water stewardship partners collaborated to plant more than 17 million trees and restore 150 miles of streams in the Tualatin River Watershed.
+The bold new vision of Tree for All partners is founded on 20 years of conservation-scale restoration throughout the Tualatin River Watershed.
+During that time, land and water stewardship partners collaborated to plant more than 17 million trees and restore 150 miles of streams across the region.

-Through a series of iterative workshops guided by a Planning Committee, partners worked together to create a new plan.
-In setting goals for a more resilient watershed, studies, ongoing work and lessons learned were evaluated and incorporated into shared metrics.
+Through a series of iterative workshops guided by a Planning Committee, partners worked together to create a new plan for the future of the program.
+Recent studies, ongoing work, and lessons learned were evaluated and incorporated into shared metrics that would inform the future goals of Tree for All collaborative partnerships.

-Over the next 15 years Tree for All Partners will focus on protecting and restoring core habitats and building a healthy tree canopy to build nature-based solutions for a healthy watershed that thrives in the face of climate change.
+Over the next 15 years, Tree for All Partners will direct their focus toward two primary initiatives: protecting and restoring core habitats, and building a healthy tree canopy.
+The ultimate goal of this work is to build sustainable nature-based solutions to support a healthy watershed that thrives in the face of climate change.

 Healthy Canopy Initiative

-By first defining the characteristics of a healthy tree canopy and next finding mechanisms to fund and steward the canopy's development and maintenance, Tree for All partners will foster the creation of a more equitable, climate-resilient landscape across the Tualatin River Watershed's urban and natural areas.
-By 2040, Tree for All partners will plant and steward 150,000 trees in neighborhoods throughout the watershed with Healthy Canopy Initiative projects.
+Tree for All partners will foster the creation of a more equitable, climate-resilient landscape across the Tualatin River Watershed's urban and natural areas by supporting the growth and development of a healthy tree canopy.
+The group will first define the characteristics of a healthy tree canopy, and will find mechanisms to fund and steward the canopy's development and maintenance.
+By 2040, Tree for All partners will plant and steward 150,000 trees in neighborhoods throughout the watershed through Healthy Canopy Initiative projects.

 Connected Habitats Initiative